AAA founder Augustus Post led a life made for the movies.

 Post was a legend of the early 20th century, yet only now have his exploits made it to film.

-“The Unforgettable Augustus Post,” a short documentary, will be presented at the Chelsea Film Festival in New York on Oct.
-19. It will be screened with other short films during an 11 a.m. screening series.
+“The Unforgettable Augustus Post,” a short documentary, aired at the Chelsea Film Festival in New York on Oct.
+19 to rave reviews, winning the festival’s award for Best Documentary Short.

 A transportation pioneer, Post bought his first car at a motorcycle rally in 1898.
 He was an ardent supporter of the Good Roads movement, which culminated in 1913 with the opening of the Lincoln Highway from New York to San Francisco.